 7. Duck and Waffle, The City.

 Duck and Waffle is probably THE most famous place for brunch in London.
 Their reservations come out 2 months to the day in advance and they’re snapped up within hours.
 Two reasons for this, the food and the view.
-Set on the 40th floor in the financial district, it has spectacular views over London, and if you’re looking at it eating a peanut butter and jam waffle it looks even better.
-Recommend is the duck egg en cocotte.
-A posh version of egg and soldiers swimming in cheese and truffle oil.
-Or you could just go for a coffee and a pastry which would come in under a tenner.
-It’s open 24 hours a day, 7 days a week, and if you fancy watching the sunrise with someone special this is the place to go.
+Set on the 40th floor in the financial district, it has spectacular views over London and if you’re looking at it eating a peanut butter and jam waffle it looks even better!
+The good thing is you don’t have to spend loads of money to take advantage and you can get a coffee and a basket of pastries for just over a tenner.
+No, that’s not cheap but its reasonable for the experience your paying for.
+They are open 24 hours a day, 7 days a week for breakfast, lunch and dinner.
+They also do full late night menu if you make a visit at 3am or an early menu if fancy watching the sunrise with someone special.

 Dress code: We welcome and encourage style, however, we kindly ask that guests refrain from wearing shorts, beachwear, flip flops, and sportswear, including athletic trainers.
 Smart jeans are permitted.